15 Signs of Abandonment Issues and How to Deal With Them

 Characteristics and examples of abandonment issues

-An example of abandonment issues is a child who was rejected and abandoned by his parents might grow up fearing that loving a partner would also lead to rejection.
+An example of abandonment issues is a child who was rejected and abandoned by his parents.
+Such a child might grow up fearing that loving a partner would also lead to rejection.

 This man, as an adult, will have a hard time opening up and giving their love because they are afraid that once they give their all, their heart will shatter when the person they love abandons them.